 Pop-ups bring to life the attributes associated with each feature layer in the map, such as hiking trails, land values, or unemployment rates.
-They display images and charts and can link to external web pages.
-For example, if you click the map below, a pop-up opens with charts showing 2012 medium household income in the United States.
+They display images and charts, and can link to external web pages.
+For example, if you click the map below, a pop-up appears, with charts showing the most popular commute alternatives to driving.

 Information for pop-ups comes from three main types of feature layers: map notes, web layers, and data imported from a file.

 To learn more about designing and configuring pop-ups, see Configure pop-ups.